ebritsyn/obormot/README.md

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+TBD

 ### Prerequisites

-You need following python libraries to use the bot
+You need the following python libraries to use the bot

 ```
 numpy